 - Hands-on proactive “how to” workshops on topics ranging from the tactical: blogging (internal as well as external), for instance, and podcasting; to the strategic: reputation management, social media and crisis communication planning, identifying online influencers, and more.

 In short, we can work together in helping your business become a social business.
-If you’d like to know a little more of what that means and why I think it’s a business imperative today, review this deck I used in a keynote presentation to the Arthur W. Page Society’s Global Social Media Summit in London in October 2012.
+If you’d like to know a little more of what that means and why I think it’s a business imperative today, take a look at what I’ve been saying to organizations over the past few years in these presentation decks at Slideshare.

-Of course, you’re seeing only the deck and not hearing what I said.
+Of course, you’re seeing only the decks and not hearing what I said.
 We can remedy that in a conversation.

 These are among the practical ways in which I can help you and your organization: